input-output-hk/essential-cardano-content/content/article/chain-comparisons.md

   - "101"
   - Cardano
   - ada
+  - Staking
 url: ""
 image: https://ucarecdn.com/f9dc5b41-33aa-4645-b96d-4e7da1f1d340/
 image_text: ""
 ---

 ## How does Cardano differ from Bitcoin?

 Cardano and Bitcoin bear some fundamental differences in terms of design, purpose, and usability.